ChanScribbler/SubSkip/README.md

 If normal mpv is a bit too minimalist for your taste, there are plenty normal-looking video players out there that use mpv internally.
 I don't use any of them but my informants claim some of them are quite pleasant to use.

 **Recommended options:**
 I have not used any of these and know nothing about them.
-This is purely AI generated advice so tell me if anything here is wrong or if I'm eggregiously leaving out a good option.
+Please tell me if anything here is wrong or if I'm egregiously leaving out any other good options.

 **macOS:**

 - IINA

-A normal Mac video player that uses mpv internally.

 **Linux:**

 - Celluloid

-A simple video player that uses mpv directly.

 **Windows:**

 - mpv.net

-A standard Windows video player built on mpv.

-No matter which of these you use, this script is installed in mpv’s normal “scripts” folder because these apps automatically read mpv’s script folder
+No matter which of these you use, this script *should* (again, I haven't checked.
+Only with vanilla MacOS mpv) be installed in mpv’s normal “scripts” folder because these apps automatically read mpv’s script folder

 Once the file is in the correct place and the player is restarted, your video player will know what to do.

 ---

 ## EASY SETUP
-*Ask an AI like Gemini or GPT for help if you get stuck.*
+*Ask an AI like Gemini or GPT for help if you get stuck.
+Be sure to send it this whole instructions file.*

 1. Download the file `subskip.lua`
 2. Put it in mpv’s “scripts” folder.